WesleyLuiz21/BeefitUp-Restaurant-Project/Readme.md

   * Stackoverflow and Bootstrap 5 documentation were used to solve all issues/bugs.
   * ChatGPT(or OpenIA) was used to generate random adresses in central london and restaurant description/about/goals in the About Section and then tweaked to fit the website/design(It was quite handy!).
   * CSS Prefixes code were taken from the [Autoprefixer](https://autoprefixer.github.io/) website.
+  * Template code for the navigaation bar taken from the Bootstrap 5 documentation and tweaked to suit the site needs.
   * Template code for the carousel section taken from the Bootstrap 5 documentation and tweaked to suit the site needs.

 ## Extra

-* To me, sketching, designing and developing the project was a very good experience, however I felt so overwhelmed when I was writing the Readme, there so much information.
+* To me, sketching, designing and developing the project was a very good experience, however I felt so overwhelmed when I was writing the Readme, there was so much information to be written.
 * I can say that I have gained valuable experice with bootstrap 5 as I had to read and look carefully through the documentation in order to make things work as intended.
 * Commiting often made me memorize so many bootstrap attributes and classes.
 * I've been extremely busy in January and February so I guess I had to run agains the clock in order to finish the project in time.